Jesug/alx-system_engineering-devops/0x00-shell_basics/README.md

 7.Script that move the file betty from /tmp/ to /tmp/my_first_directory 8.Script to delete the file betty
-9.Script that delete the directory my_first_directory that is in the /tmp directory
+9.Script that delete the directory my_first_directory that is in the /tmp directory 10.Script that changes working directory to the previous one 11.Script that lists files